John Brisker: Career

 In a 1971 game against the Denver Rockets, Brisker was ejected two minutes into the game for an elbow on the Rockets' Art Becker.
 Brisker charged back onto the court three times in order to go after Becker.
 A group of police officers threatened to arrest Brisker and finally persuaded him to return to the locker room.

+In 1972, Brisker signed with the Seattle SuperSonics who signed him on a long-term contract.
+He clashed repeatedly with head coach Bill Russell who was a strict disciplinarian.
+Brisker alienated his teammates after he punched Joby Wright during a practice and knocked out four of his teeth.
+He had his best output in Seattle during his first season in 1972–73 when he averaged 12.8 points a game.
+Brisker's scoring numbers declined each season to 12.5 and 7.7 the next two years.

 In February 1974, Brisker was assigned by the Seattle SuperSonics to the Cherry Hill Rookies of the Eastern Basketball Association.
 He scored 51 points in his debut and then 58 points in his second game.
 Brisker had scored 29 points in his third game when he exited due to a back injury.
 He returned to Seattle for treatment and convinced the SuperSonics to recall him which they did on February 14.